 Patient expectations: plantar warts in adults often require 6–12 treatment sessions over 3–6 months.
 Recurrence after apparent cure occurs in approximately 20–30% of cases.
 Children’s immune systems typically mount a more effective response—many children’s warts resolve spontaneously within 2 years without treatment, but treatment is appropriate if the wart is painful or enlarging.

 Prevention: wear protective footwear (flip-flops or sandals) in locker rooms, pool areas, and communal showers.
-Keep feet dry—moisture softens the stratum corneum and facilitates HPV entry.
+Keep feet dry—moisture softens the stratum corneum and supports HPV entry.
 Don’t share towels or socks with infected individuals.
 Address any wart promptly before it seeds surrounding skin.

 Dr. Tom's Product Recommendations